FunctionPoint/rpn-ts/README.md

 RPN-TS stands for Reverse Polish Notation in TypeScript.\
 The purpose of this project is to show how to generate source maps\
-for your own scripting language that transpiles (compiles) to JavaScript (JS).
+for your own scripting language that compiles (transpiles) to JavaScript (JS).

-RPN-TS transpiles source code of the 'toy language' RPN to JS,\
+RPN-TS compiles source code of the 'toy language' RPN to JS,\
 while also generating source map files (*.map).\
-After this transpilation, you can start a JS output file in a browser in debug mode\
+After this compilation, you can start a JS output file in a browser in debug mode\
 and step through RPN source line by line, while JS is executing underneath.

 The RPN compiler and parser are hand-implemented in TypeScript.\